 Flathead Lake Real Estate Sales

 Prices based on a per-waterfront-foot have continued to increase to over $4,000/ft for the entire lake after adjusting for improvements in the past few years.
-We expect to see this trend continue as we move through the year.
+This year’s average to date has dipped below this $4,000 mark, but it is expected to recover to last year’s mark by the end of the year.

 Annual Sales Data: